top of page

 Arnok let go of Ruuk, then picked up Xander off the ground.
 The barbarian led him to the same cell as before and shoved him inside.
 The metal gate shut and reactivated with red-hot fiery energy.

 Ruuk ran up behind Arnok.
 “Don’t put this on me.
-You said were the one who said—”
+You were the one who said—”

 “What happened?” the boy asked.